aukustomx/aukustomx.github.io/_posts/2025-02-28-why-you-shouldn't-use-exceptions-for-control-flow-but-should-use-them-for-business-rules-in-spring-boot.md

 The invalid input is not an exceptional case; it’s just an incorrect user input that should be validated before parsing.
 The NumberFormatException should not be part of control flow because it introduces unnecessary overhead.

-# Better Alternative (Using Conditional Check Instead of Exception
+# Better alternative
+Using conditional check instead of exception.
 ```java
 String input = "abc";
 int value;